reneaas/ComputationalPhysics/projects/project2/README.md

 ```console
 python3 main.py 100 100000 qm2
 ```
-Now assume we do not want to compile the code, we want to include repulsion and run the code with angular frequency set to 0.5.
+Now assume we do not want to recompile the code, we want to include repulsion and run the executable with angular frequency set to 0.5.
 Then the console would look like this:

 ```console
 Compile anew?
 Type yes or no: no